 Here are our suggested patches to make this basket more attractive and fun.

 Baby clothes can be pretty expensive, especially if they are custom-designed for any event.
 If you don’t want to spend a lot of money on fully designed baby clothes for Easter that your baby will outgrow, you can make your own DIY Easter patched baby onesie.
 Try creating your own baby onesie using patches and iron-on letters.
 This DIY project couldn’t be easier, and you can customize it however you want.

 - Thin pressing cloth

 - Preheat your iron by turning it up to the highest heat and place the cloth on a hard, flat surface.

 - Choose the perfect spot for your patch.
-Try different layouts for you to see which is the better place to iron a patch on.
+Try different layouts to see which is the better place to iron a patch on.